inzamulhaque1/A1-TypeScrip/README.md

 # TypeScript: Union and Intersection Types and Their Impact on Code Quality

-This document provides two informational sections: Blog 1, which demonstrates the use of union and intersection types in TypeScript with practical examples, and Blog 2, which explains how TypeScript enhances code quality and project maintainability.

 ## Blog 1: Using Union and Intersection Types in TypeScript